-Myrtle Heery, Ph.D., specializes in working with adults on:
+Myrtle Heery, Ph.D., specializes in helping adults with:

 - individuals and couples with relationship issues

 Myrtle works with adults and couples who are stuck.
 She is an expert at guiding her clients through untangling confusion to come to authentic decisions.
 Her clients break patterns holding them back and gain wisdom about what is right for them.

 Myrtle’s work involves finding old patterns rooted in the earlier life of the client and uncovering new possibilities.
 This process brings clarity and the realization of purpose and choice.

 Myrtle’s therapy is not a talk-about-old-wounds static process.
 It is an active process involving understanding wounds so new resources and potentials are available.

 Myrtle knows when to push and when to back off and wait for her clients to find more courage to forge ahead.
 She believes timing is of the essence in therapy, and her timing has been honed after 30 plus years of compassionately accompanying people through their pain to their passions and potentials in living an authentic life.

 Myrtle directs the non-profit organization the International Institute for Humanistic Studies where she trains psychologists, marriage family therapists and social workers.
 She is a trusted adviser of mental health professionals seeking confidential support for making new meanings in their professional and personal lives and offers consultation groups for psychotherapists.
 Myrtle teaches the use of traumatic growth to psychotherapists at Veterans’ Administration centers.
 In June 2014, she is the keynote speaker at the Third International Conference on Existential Psychology where the theme is Relationships, Meaning, and Culture.

 In 2013, Myrtle founded the Tonglen press with the intention of publishing books on the transformation of listening mindfully to others in pain and suffering.
 The first book for the press is Unearthing the Moment.